Name: Privacy of Education Records Procedure

 - Major field of study

 Because directory data is considered public, North Hennepin Community College will release such information to anyone upon request except for the directory data of students who have requested such suppression.
 Students who wish to suppress their directory data must submit a request to the Office of Records and Registration in writing, which will remain in effect until a change is requested in writing.
-A copy of the Non-Disclosure of Directory Information form is available in Student Services offices, academic areas, and the college website.
+A copy of the Non-Disclosure of Directory Information form is available in the Records & Registration Office.

 Students who suppress their names should realize that their names will not appear in the commencement bulletin and other North Hennepin Community College publications.
 Also, third parties will be denied all of the student’s directory data and will be informed that there is no information available about the student’s attendance at North Hennepin Community College.
 Students who wish to override a suppression request for a specific party or purpose may do so by providing written authorization to the Office of Records and Registration.